orbeon/orbeon-forms-doc/form-runner/feature/forms-admin-page.md

 ### Configuration on the local server

-In order to configure a remote server, you need to setup a property.
+In order to configure a remote server, you need to set up a property.

 With Orbeon Forms 4.7 and newer, use the `oxf.fr.home.remote-servers` property, which allows configuring multiple remote servers: